 Dennis has lived through quite a bit since pulverizing his ankle playing ice hockey in February 2010.
 Soon after his accident, it became apparent that Dennis was suffering from a severe bone infection.
 His surgeons at both Swedish Medical Center and Kaiser Permanente explained to Dennis that they had done all they could; he was now facing the reality of losing his leg.
-In 2012, Dennis was referred to Dr. David Hahn with the Colorado Limb Consultants, who put Dennis in an external fixator, a cage-like devise intended to help the broken bones in his ankle finally heal.
+In 2012, Dennis was referred to Dr. David Hahn with the Colorado Limb Consultants, who put Dennis in an external fixator, a cage-like device intended to help the broken bones in his ankle finally heal.

-Dennis spent 14 months in the fixator, until finally his ankle had healed.
+Dennis spent 14 months in the fixator until finally, his ankle had healed.
 During this time, he became a member of ‘Frame Camp’, a support group for individuals using external fixators to preserve an extremity at risk.
 Though no longer in a frame, Dennis still visits the group occasionally to provide peer support and hope.

-With the support of his wife, Mary, his children, friends and medical team, Dennis has regained the mobility he so desperately missed.
-He enjoys traveling all around the world, hiking and golfing.
-In fact, just weeks after this photo shoot, Dennis and Mary participated in The Limb Preservation Foundation’s Golf Tournament!
+With the support of his wife, Mary, his children, friends, and medical team, Dennis has regained the mobility he so desperately missed.
+He enjoys traveling all around the world, hiking, and golfing.
+In fact, just weeks after this photoshoot, Dennis and Mary participated in The Limb Preservation Foundation’s Golf Tournament!